freeCodeCamp/guide/src/pages/javascript/angularjs-interview-questions/index.md

 Question: Explain ng-repeat directive.
 Answer: The ng-repeat directive is the most used and very useful AngularJS Directive feature.
 It iterates over a collection of items and creates DOM elements.
 It constantly monitors the source of data to re-render a template in response to change.

+Question: How do you share data between controllers?
+Answer: Create an AngularJS service that will hold the data and inject it inside of the controllers.
+Using a service is the cleanest, fastest and easiest way to test.
+However, there are couple of other ways to implement data sharing between controllers, like:
+– Using events
+– Using $parent, nextSibling, controllerAs, etc. to directly access the controllers – Using the $rootScope to add the data on (not a good practice)